theinventorshouse/pxt-microbit/docs/courses/stem/plant-monitor/code.md

 })
 ```

+# Connect

+We want to connect our plant's moinsture sensor to the other plants' moisture sensors through radio.

-We want to
+We want to `send number` to transmit our status to the `radio dashboard` micro:bit.

-The code for the radio dashboard activity is available here
+The code for the `radio dashboard` is here:

 Go to https://makecode.microbit.org/examples/radio-dashboard.